Central Australia (territory): Government

+Les Holden refuelling his de Havilland Giant Moth Canberra in Stuart, Central Australia, 1930.

 Whereas the Northern Territory had been governed by an Administrator, both North Australia and Central Australia were governed by Government Residents.
 The Government Resident of Central Australia was paid £750 (Note: $ in 2010) annually while the Resident of North Australia received £900.
 (Note: $ in 2010) The seat of government for Central Australia was located at Stuart, which was commonly known as "Alice Springs" and would be officially renamed so in 1933; indeed, the Northern Australia Act 1926 itself dictated that the territory's seat be in "Alice Springs".

 The Government Resident of Central Australia was required to have a medical background.
 He was instructed in his duties by the Minister of Home and Territories and assisted by an Advisory Council comprising two appointed and two elected members, the latter of whom were elected at large from the territory under the same franchise as the federal House of Representatives.
 Ordinances of the Northern Territory continued to have effect in Central Australia, but could be amended or repealed by the Advisory Council.
 The Advisory Council was not empowered to make ordinances regarding crown lands.
 John C. Cawood was appointed as Government Resident as early as 15 December 1926 and served before resigning in November 1929, while Victor Carrington served from 11 December 1929 onwards; after the territories were re-merged, Carrington continued to serve as Assistant Administrator at Alice Springs until 1942.

 Unlike North Australia, which was placed under the remit of the Commission, development of Central Australia remained under the responsible Minister in the Commonwealth government.
 North Australia and Central Australia both continued to be part of the Division of Northern Territory in the federal House of Representatives, whose member could participate in debates and join committees but could not vote and did not count in forming a government.
 For the entirety of the two territories' existence the representative for the division was Harold George Nelson.

 The Supreme Court of the Northern Territory was nominally split into the Supreme Court of North Australia and the Supreme Court of Central Australia.
 In practice, there was no developed judiciary in the territory, all judges being locally appointed justices of the peace.
 A courthouse was built in Stuart and it was intended that a federal judge would visit it periodically to hear major cases.
 No such visits had occurred by 1930, however, and Central Australia's Supreme Court remained in Darwin in North Australia.
 This led to allegations of abuses within the judiciary, as witnesses were unwilling to travel that far.
 Crimes that fell out of the remit of the justices of the peace were reduced in the courts so that they could be heard by them; in one case a charge of murder was reduced to assault.
 Some action was taken by the federal government to correct these abuses.